-If you're just starting to plan your California trip and want to know what it's like year round and not just in January, you can get a look at every month of the year using these guides: California in the Winter is great for skiing and snow play and all the events you'll find in the guide to California in December, January, and February.
+If you're just starting to plan your California trip and want to know what it's like year round and not just in July, you can get a look at every month of the year using these guides.
+California in the winter is great for skiing and snow play and all the events you'll find in the guide to California in December, January, and February.
 It's also a great time for a winter weekend getaway.

 Summer holiday season starts in June and continues through July and August.
-It's the busiest tourist season and some parts of the state get almost unbearably hot, but it's a great time for... mountain hiking.
-Start exploring Things to Do in the Summer and get busy planning your Summer California Getaway.
+It's the busiest tourist season and some parts of the state get almost unbearably hot, but it's a great time for mountain... hiking.
+Start exploring using our guide for things to do in the summer and get busy planning your summer California getaway.

 Fall is my favorite time of year in California.
 You'll see why in this guide to California in the fall.
 Weather is beautiful in September and October.
 By November, winter rains may have set in – or not.
 Start thinking about your California fall getaway now.